 New to the French property market?
 Our comprehensive guide will help you ﬁnd your bearings…

 The process of buying property in France is fairly straightforward and well-regulated.
 Every year, thousands of overseas buyers purchase new homes in the Hexagon without problems or complications.
 The most important thing to be aware of is that the sale becomes binding much earlier in the process than in the UK.
-Therefore, if you allow enough time during your viewing trip, you can effectively secure a property you’ve just seen and return to the UK knowing that no-one else can buy it – gazumping is rare.
+Therefore, if you allow enough time during your viewing trip, you can effectively secure a property you’ve just seen and return to the UK knowing that no-one else can buy it – gazumping doesn’t exist in France.

 French properties are sold in a variety of ways: privately, via notaires (public notaries) or agents immobiliers (estate agents).
 The majority of overseas buyers in France use estate agents as this is a more familiar process and you’re more likely to encounter someone who speaks English.
-Make sure your property agent belongs to a registered body, such as the Fédération Nationale de l’Immobilier (FNAIM), Syndicat National des Professionnels de l’Immobilier (SNPI) or Union Nationale de la Propriété Immobilière (UNPI).
-This information should be visible somewhere in an agent’s office – which you should always visit, to check out their set-up, before using them.
+Make sure your estate agent belongs to a registered body, such as the Fédération Nationale de l’Immobilier (FNAIM), Syndicat National des Professionnels de l’Immobilier (SNPI) or Union Nationale de la Propriété Immobilière (UNPI).
+This information should be visible somewhere in an agent’s office – which you should always visit, to check out their setup, before using them.
 An agent immobilier will often ask you to sign a bon de visite, which confirms to the vendor that they, the agent, are the ones who showed you a particular property.

-The prices displayed in a French property agent’s window or on the internet should include the agent’s fees, which are anywhere between 4% and 10% of the property price.
-If this is the case, the price should be followed by the letters FAI or Frais d’Agence Inclus) or HAI (Honoraires d’Agence Inclus).
-However, the price shown doesn’t usually include the notary fee.
+The prices displayed in an estate agent’s window or on the internet should include the agent’s fees, which are anywhere between 6 and 10 per cent of the property price.
+If this is the case, the price should be followed by the letters FAI (Frais d’Agence Inclus) or HAI (Honoraires d’Agence Inclus).
+However, the price shown doesn’t include the notary fee.
 Ask for an estimate of any additional fees and don’t forget to add 20 per cent for VAT or TVA (Taxe sur la Valeur Ajoutée) in French, if you’re buying a new build.

 Making an Offer